TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ### Example: Playing Multiple Notes with DMA and Double Buffering 🎶

 With some minor changes, we can make our device generate audio for multiple notes.
-Let’s go ahead and play an A major chord![^amajor]

-[^amajor]: I love minor chords too, but it's not appropriate to play A minor.
+Let’s go ahead and play an A major chord!^[I love minor chords too, but it's not appropriate to play A minor.
 I'll see myself out.
-Hope you enjoyed the read.
+Hope you enjoyed the read.]

 ```cpp
 // Prep the buffer.